AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes_part_3.md

-11
-12 The fallback declaration can sometimes be a plain member function declarationinstead of a member function template.
-13 However, the SFINAE rules were more limited back then: When substitution of template arguments resulted in a malformed type construct (e.g., T::X where T is int), SFINAE worked as expected, but if it resulted in an invalid expression (e.g., sizeof(f()) where f() returns void), SFINAE did not kick in and an error was issued right away.
-14 The first edition of this book was perhaps the first source for this technique.
-15 Defining void_t inside namespace std is formally invalid: User code is not permitted to add declarations to namespace std.
-In practice, no current compiler enforces that restriction, nor do they behave unexpectedly (the standard indicates that doing this leads to “undefined behavior,” which allows anything to happen).
-16 At the time of this writing, Microsoft Visual C++ is the unfortunate exception.
-17 Thanks to Louis Dionne for pointing out the technique described in this section.
 18 This very simple pair of helper templates is a fundamental technique that lies at the heart of advanced libraries such as Boost.Hana!
 19 This code is not valid C++ because a lambda expression cannot appear directly in a